CLOC’ing the Speed of Transformation

 For something to transform it needs to undergo significant change from its previous state.
-The legal industry has experienced several periods of transformation through the years, from digitization to legal tech adoption.
-This has altered how legal professionals get work done, strategize, and advise clients.
-While organizations have been using AI for years, the rise of generative AI tools has brought on a new level of risk.
+The legal industry has experienced several periods of transformation through the years, from digitisation to legal tech adoption.
+This has altered how legal professionals get work done, strategise, and advise clients.
+While organisations have been using AI for years, the rise of generative AI tools has brought on a new level of risk.

 At CLOC, there was talk of the age-old fear that attorneys may be replaced by machines, and their uncertainty around how to use new tools safely and strategically.
 Some think that AI will replace the need for document management and knowledge management jobs, while others believe the fields will change, but others firmly disagree.
 The overall tone was that legal operations professionals need to help lawyers overcome this fear but allow them to embrace the notion that it is okay to be hesitant when new tools enter the market.
 This has happened in the past and the industry has adapted and continues to innovate.
 Above all, this tech will not make legal professionals obsolete and cannot replace legal judgement.
 There is still a human component needed to train and review knowledge or document management processes.
 Technology advancement instead brings the opportunity to change the definition of legal innovation and discover better ways to work and use these tools beneficially both within and outside the legal department.